-1) shall store the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe remote UE, shall stop timer T5094, if running and shall start timer T5094 with the value of the expiration timer indicated in the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe remote UE; and
+1) shall store the 5G ProSe security parameters for 5G ProSe remote UE or for 5G ProSe end UE, shall stop timer T5094, if running and shall start timer T5094 with the value of the expiration timer indicated in the 5G ProSe security parameters for 5G ProSe remote UE or for 5G ProSe end UE; and

-2) if the PC5 security policies per relay service code for 5G ProSe remote UE are received, shall store the PC5 security policies per relay service code for 5G ProSe remote UE;
+2) if the PC5 security policies per relay service code for 5G ProSe remote UE or 5G ProSe end UE are received, shall store the PC5 security policies per relay service code for 5G ProSe remote UE;

-b) if the PROSE_SECURITY_PARAM_RESPONSE message contains the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE:
+b) if the PROSE_SECURITY_PARAM_RESPONSE message contains the 5G ProSe security parameters for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE:

-1) shall store the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE, shall stop timer T5095, if running and shall start timer T5081 with the value of the expiration timer indicated in the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE; and
+1) shall store the 5G ProSe security parameters for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE, shall stop timer T5095, if running and shall start timer T5081 with the value of the expiration timer indicated in the 5G ProSe security parameters for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE; and

-2) if the PC5 security policies per relay service code for 5G ProSe UE-to-network relay UE are received, shall store the PC5 security policies per relay service code for 5G ProSe UE-to-network relay UE; and
+2) if the PC5 security policies per relay service code for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE are received, shall store the PC5 security policies per relay service code for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE; and

 c) shall set a ProSe clock (see 3GPP TS 33.503 [34]) to the value of the received current time parameter and store the received max offset.

-8.2.10.2.2.5 5G ProSe UE-to-network relay discovery security parameters request procedure not accepted by the 5G PKMF
+8.2.10.2.2.5 5G ProSe security parameters request procedure not accepted by the 5G PKMF

 If the PROSE_SECURITY_PARAM_REQUEST message with the <UNR-discovery-security-parameters-request> element cannot be accepted by the 5G PKMF, the 5G PKMF shall send a PROSE_SECURITY_PARAM_RESPONSE message containing a <UNR-discovery-security-parameters-reject> element.
 In the <UNR-discovery-security-parameters-reject> element, the 5G PKMF shall include the transaction ID set to the value of the transaction ID received in the PROSE_SECURITY_PARAM_REQUEST message and shall include an appropriate PC8 control protocol cause value.

-Upon receipt of the PROSE_SECURITY_PARAM_RESPONSE message with the <UNR-discovery-security-parameters-reject> element, if the transaction ID contained in the <UNR-discovery-security-parameters-reject> element matches the value sent by the UE in a PROSE_SECURITY_PARAM_REQUEST message with the <UNR-discovery-security-parameters-request> element, the UE shall consider the 5G ProSe UE-to-network relay discovery security parameters request procedure as rejected.
+Upon receipt of the PROSE_SECURITY_PARAM_RESPONSE message with the <UNR-discovery-security-parameters-reject> element, if the transaction ID contained in the <UNR-discovery-security-parameters-reject> element matches the value sent by the UE in a PROSE_SECURITY_PARAM_REQUEST message with the <UNR-discovery-security-parameters-request> element, the UE shall consider the 5G ProSe security parameters request procedure as rejected.

 8.2.10.2.2.6 Abnormal cases in the UE